 DARK MATTER AND DARK ENERGY

 More evidence for dark matter has emerged over time.
-Photographs of galaxies showed that most of their light, i.e. most of their stars, were concentrated near the center.
-So most of the mass of a galaxy is concentrated in its center, meaning that gravity is stronger at the center of a galaxy than in the outskirt.
-Therefore, it is expected that the stars near the center of the galaxy would move faster than those farther away.
+Photographs of galaxies showed that most of their light, i.e. most of their stars, were concentrated near the center of the galaxies.
+Therefore, most of the mass of a galaxy must be concentrated in its center, meaning that gravity is stronger at the center of a galaxy than in the outskirt.
+Because of this, it is expected that the stars near the center of the galaxy would move faster than those farther away.
 However, the measurements indicated that the orbital speed of stars was the same everywhere, regardless of their distance from the center.
 The conclusion is that there must be invisible matter that spreads throughout a galaxy, such that stars far away from the center will feel the gravitational pull of not only the central material, but all the other matter between them.
 The extra force of gravity from dark matter can cause them to speed up roughly to the same speed of the stars near the center.